enkelmedia/NewsletterStudio-Documentation/content/package/4.0.0/develop/email-control.md

 description: Documentation about Email Controls inside Newsletter Studio
 ---
 # Email Controls
-The actual content inside the email editor is always contained inside a "Email Control", some core controls are:
+The actual content inside the email editor is always contained inside an "Email Control", some core controls are:

 * Image
 * Rich Text
 * Button
 * Macro

-These controls are displayed in the toolbox on the right hand side inside the email editor.
+These controls are displayed in the toolbox on the right-hand side inside the email editor.

 ## Custom Email Control
-It's possible to create custom Email Control's and use them for both Campaigns and Transactional emails.
+It's possible to create custom Email Controls and use them for both Campaigns and Transactional emails.
 Follow this guide to create your own control.
-Our example is a control that allows for custom HTML to be pasted into the email using a text-area but the possibilities is endless.
+Our example is a control that allows for custom HTML to be pasted into the email using a text area, but the possibilities are endless.

-Start by creating a new folder inside the "App_Plugins"-folder of your project, let's call it `NewsletterStudioCustom` (or what ever you would like.) and inside this a folder called `CustomHtmlEmailControl`.
+Start by creating a new folder inside the "App_Plugins"-folder of your project, let's call it `NewsletterStudioCustom` (or whatever you would like.), and inside this a folder called `CustomHtmlEmailControl`.

-Inside the folder create another folder called `Models` and add the CS-filers for the Data Model, View Model and Control Type to this folder.
+Inside the folder create another folder called `Models` and add the CS-filers for the Data Model, View Model, and Control Type to this folder.

 ## The Data Model
-This model contains the data that your control must store, that could be raw HTML (as for the Rick Text-control) or image-urls, links etc. Each time the control is used inside a email this model will be used to serialize and store the data.
+This model contains the data that your control must store, which  could be raw HTML (as for the Rick Text-control) or image-urls, links, etc. Each time the control is used inside an email this model will be used to serialize and store the data.

 In the model's folder, create a class called `CustomHtmlEmailControlData.cs`